Ein Lämmlein geht und trägt die Schuld: Music

 In 1720, Gottfried Heinrich Stölzel composed a meditation of the stations of the Cross as a Passion oratorio which he titled Die leidende und am Creutz sterbende Liebe Jesu (The love of Jesus which suffered and died on the Cross), which is also known by its incipit, Ein Lämmlein geht und trägt die Schuld.
-Composed for Gotha, this oratorio knew many repeat performances, some of these in slightly modified versions: the oratorio was for instance performed in Leipzig in 1734 and, in 1736, in Rudolstadt and in Nürnberg.
+Composed for Gotha, this oratorio knew many repeat performances, some of these in slightly modified versions: the oratorio was for instance performed in Leipzig in 1734, entitled Der Gläubigen Seele Geistliche Betrachtungen Ihres leidenden Jesu, directed by J. S. Bach, and, in 1736, in Rudolstadt and in Nürnberg.

 Three Passions by Georg Philipp Telemann are also known by their incipit Ein Lämmlein geht und trägt die Schuld: a St Mark Passion of 1723, TWV 5:8, a St John Passion of 1745, TWV 5:30, and a St Matthew Passion of 1766, TWV 5:51.
 Ein Lämmlein geht und trägt die Schuld, GWV 1119/24, is a church cantata for the last Sunday before Lent (Estomihi) composed by Christoph Graupner in 1724.
 Johann Gottfried Walther set "Ein Lämmlein geht und trägt die Schuld" for organ.
 BWV 267 is Johann Sebastian Bach's chorale harmonisation of Dachstein's hymn tune.
 Carl Heinrich Graun composed a Passion named after the hymn, Ein Lämmlein geht und trägt die Schuld, GraunWV B:VII:4, for soloists, choir and orchestra, which has been called Kleine Passion (Little Passion), in comparison to his better-known Der Tod Jesu.

 Gottfried August Homilius, a Kreuzkantor in Dresden, composed a Passion cantata for soloists, choir and orchestra, HoWV I.2, printed by Breitkopf in 1775.
 Like his St Matthew Passion, HoWV 1.3, it starts with the words "Ein Lämmlein geht und trägt die Schuld".
 Chorale preludes on "Ein Lämmlein geht und trägt die Schuld" were composed by Johann Christian Kittel, Gustav Flügel, Carl Steinhäuser and Philipp Wolfrum.
 Hugo Distler's Der Jahrkreis, Op.
 5, contains an SSA setting of "Ein Lämmlein geht und trägt die Schuld".